 For a row LayoutMorph, the major axis is x, and the minor axis is y.
 For a column LayoutMorph, the major axis is y, and the minor axis is x.

 If a LayoutMorph is given a width or height that is larger than needed to fit the submorphs, we can specify how the submorphs should be aligned.
-By default, the submorphs will be aligned at the beginning of its major axis and centered on its minor axis.
+By default, the submorphs will be aligned at the beginning of the LayoutMorph’s major axis and centered on its minor axis.

-You can lengthen the layout by increasing its morphExtent: layout morphExtent: (layout morphExtent + (80 @ 0)).
-Another way of doing this is to get the LayoutMorph’s halo and drag its yellow Change size button at the lower right.
+You can lengthen the layout by increasing its morphExtent.
+For a row LayoutMorph: layout morphExtent: (layout morphExtent + (80 @ 0)).
+Another way of doing this is to get the row LayoutMorph’s halo and drag the yellow Change size button (found at the lower right) to the right.

 Figure 2.5: Default alignment